A radial scalar product for Kerr quasinormal modes: Evaluation of scalar products

 \subsection{Direct integration}

 An extremely useful lesson from calculus is that, given an integral, we may change the coordinate representation of its integrand without changing the value of the integral.
-So while the kernel of \eqn{e1} is coordinate \textit{dependent}, its value, $\brak{\tx{a}}{\tx{b}}$, is coordinate \textit{independent}.
-This concept leads us to seek a new coordinate, $z$, such that the kernel of \eqn{e1} does not diverge.
+So while the integrand of \eqn{e1} is coordinate {dependent}, its value, $\brak{\tx{a}}{\tx{b}}$, is coordinate {independent}.
+This concept leads us to seek a new real valued coordinate, $z$, such that the integrand of \eqn{e1} does not diverge.
 Henceforth, we will use $\xi(z)$ to refer to a complex valued integration path, and $\xi$ to refer to the quantity defined by \eqn{p10}.
 The following definition of $\xi(z)$ has the desired effect of augmenting singular behavior at the horizon and spatial infinity,

-In \eqn{e2}, $x_0$ and $x_2$ are coordinate parameters that modify $\tx{B}_0$ and $\tx{B}_2$, respectively.
+In \eqn{e2}, $\tx{x}_0$ and $\tx{x}_2$ are coordinate parameters that modify $\tx{B}_0$ and $\tx{B}_2$, respectively.
 We will consider $\tx{Re}(x0)>0$, such that $\xi(0)=0$.
-The dependence of \eqn{e2} on $x_2$ is motivated by the complex radial coordinate used in Ref.~\cite{Mano:1996vt}.
+The dependence of \eqn{e2} on $\tx{x}_2$ is motivated by the complex radial coordinate used in Ref.~\cite{Mano:1996vt}.
 It may also be developed by placing the Laguerre polynomial equation into a $\xi$-like compactified coordinate, and then studying that system's weight function.
-The dependence of \eqn{e2} on $x_0$ is motivated by the observation that $z^{x_0}$ is the simplest apparent coordinate modification that impacts singular behavior arising from $\tx{B}_0$.
+The dependence of \eqn{e2} on $\tx{x}_0$ is motivated by the observation that $z^{\tx{x}_0}$ is the simplest apparent coordinate modification that impacts singular behavior arising from $\tx{B}_0$.
 The effect of this coordinate choice is found by applying \eqn{e2} to the scalar product's integrand,

-In \eqn{e3}, we have used the fact that $d\xi = \partial_{z}\xi(z)\,dz$ to write the integral explicitly in $z$.
-According to \eqn{e2}, $\xi(z=0)=0$, and $\xi(z=1)=1$; thus, in \eqn{e3}, the limits of integration do not change.
-Within \eqn{e2}, the quantity in square brackets is of particular practical use.
+In \eqn{e3}, we have used the fact that $d\xi = \partial_{z}\xi(z)\,dz$ to write the integral explicitly in $z$. {According to \eqn{e2}, there may exist coordinate parameters, $\tx{x}_0$ and $\tx{x}_2$, such that $\xi(z=0)=0$, and $\xi(z=1)=1$, which would mean that the limits of integration do not change.} Within \eqn{e2}, the quantity in square brackets is of particular practical use.
 It is an \textit{effective weight function},